 Major Pillars of Competitive Advantage in the Fourth Industrial Revolution

 Customer Centeredness: Despite the rapid changes we are witnessing in the business space today, the customer still remains king.
 Through research and experimentation, many businesses are finding out the unique needs of today’s consumers.
-Using AI, Bigdata and Machine Learning brands can go a long way to study, evaluate and predict customer behaviour which will, in turn, provide insights for improved product development.
+Using AI, Bigdata and Machine Learning brands can go a long way to study, evaluate and predict customer behavior which will, in turn, provide insights for improved product development.
 Tools like chatbots have been deployed to answer some of the key questions that customers may have thereby improving customer service and increasing the chances of customer retention.

 Longtermism: The fourth Industrial Revolution like the ones before it will change the way we live, work, and relate with one another.
 The velocity, scope and impact of Industry 4.0 set it apart from previous ones.
 It is changing industries at an exponential rather than linear pace.